niels-db/Rush-Royale-Bot/README.md

 run lanch_gui.bat

-(temp) units and other settings have to be configured in bot_handler.py, this will be moved to the config.ini file.
+units have to be configured in config.ini file.